 Anthelion Helicopters trains you to become a safe and proficient pilot by going beyond the minimum standards and having your best interests at heart.

-Whether you have never been in an aircraft before or you are an airline captain looking for an add-on rating, Anthelion Helicopters has the right program for you.
+Whether you have never been in an aircraft before or you are an airline captain looking for an add-on rating, Anthelion Helicopters has the right program for you, for a private helicopter license.

 Through our combined 20 years of experience we know what is most effective and efficient in the flight training industry.
 We understand that our students lead busy and often complicated lives.
-Therefore, we customize each plan to work around our student’s busy schedule.
+Therefore, we customize each California helicopter pilot training plan to work around our student’s busy schedule.

 Your flight training will be broken down into the following stages: